Kiinzu/Casino-Heist/README.md

 - Port 80, 443
 - Docker
 - Docker Compose
+- NGINX (only for HTTPS Deployment)
+- Certbot (only for HTTPS Deployment)

 **please make sure that the requirements are fulfilled, for the deployment- we'll do it for you!**